pangeo-data/pangeo-openeo-BiDS-2023/_sources/intro.md

 ### Pangeo & OpenEO tutorial

 The tutorials are divided in 3 parts:
-1. Introduction to the Pangeo ecosystem
+1. Introduction to Pangeo
-2. Introduction to the OpenEO platform
+2. Introduction to OpenEO
-3. Scaling Big Data Analysis with Pangeo and OpenEO: Unlocking the Power of Space Data
+3. Unlocking the Power of Space Data with Pangeo & OpenEO

 The workshop timelines, setup and content are accessible via the left menu of this webpage.